DHTMLX/gantt-docs/data/desktop/inbuilt_baselines.md

 ![Subrow mode](desktop/baselines_subrow.png)

-- Individual subrows for each baseline ("individualRow")
+- In an individual subrow ("individualRow")

-Each baseline is displayed on its subrow for maximum clarity:
+Each baseline is displayed in its subrow for maximum clarity:

 ~~~js
 gantt.config.baselines.render_mode = "individualRow";